Fourth Quarter 2023 Update

 - Stock prices were mostly higher in the quarter following the third quarter’s losses

 - Fixed income securities’ prices were sharply higher (and yields lower) during the quarter, as the bond market rallied on tempering inflation concerns

-Below, we’ve highlighted 2022 broad market returns for the fourth quarter and year-to-date time periods:
+Below, we’ve highlighted 2023 broad market returns for the current quarter and year-to-date time periods:

 THE GLOBAL ECONOMY

 The US economy grew at a surprisingly fast pace in the third quarter of 2023, posting its fifth consecutive quarter of growth at or above its potential.
 The economy’s resiliency has been mildly surprising to economists, as many had expected the economy to by this time dive into a recession as a result of the steep hike in interest rates implemented by the Federal Open Market Committee (FOMC).
 Against this backdrop, the Bureau of Economic Analysis released the third estimate of the third quarter 2023 real GDP, a seasonally adjusted annualized rise of 4.9%, a decline from the 5.2% prior estimate, but a marked increase over the previous quarter.
 The employment situation remained a mixed bag in the quarter.
 The November employment report showed that employers added 199,000 jobs in the month, and that the unemployment rate was slightly lower at 3.7%.
 The FOMC maintained its federal funds rate target range at 5.25% to 5.50% as inflation data trends lower.
 The FOMC provided a dovish outlook on interest rates, and many analysts believe interest rate cuts could begin soon.